What has happened?

 What this means for Europe

-This is a chance for Europe as a whole and for European service providers to even further step up their game and offer more high value services targeted towards the modern, cloud native way of consuming the services the way developers are used to.
+This is a chance for Europe as a whole and for European service providers to even further step up their game.
+By offering more high value services targeted towards the modern, cloud native way of consuming the services the way developers are used to.

 “Percentage wise” Europe is starting to catch up though as the trend of worrying about data privacy is nothing new.
-The Cloud Act has for years kept regulated European industries on their toes, sparked initiatives like Gaia-X and enabled lean, forward looking cloud providers like our partners City Cloud, Exoscale, and Safespring to step forward and offer modern cloud services under European jurisdiction, built on open source and with the cloud-native enterprise in mind.
+The Cloud Act has for years kept regulated European industries on their toes.
+They have sparked initiatives like Gaia-X. Enabled lean, forward looking cloud providers like our partners City Cloud, Exoscale, and Safespring to step forward and offer modern cloud services under European jurisdiction.
+Built on open source and with the cloud-native enterprise in mind.

-GDPR’s renewed focus on data privacy questions was the starting point and now for European and non-US organisations in general having a cloud strategy that addresses the question of what data goes where will only be more important going forward.
+GDPR’s renewed focus on data privacy questions was the starting point.
+Now for European and non-US organisations in general, having a cloud strategy that addresses the question of what data goes where will only be more important going forward.

-This remains to be seen but this ruling should be a wake up call for regulated entities to do a risk assessment where this leaves them, make an inventory of cloud services in use and start thinking about if there are workloads or service that could benefit from running in Europe depending on where this goes.
+This remains to be seen.
+However this ruling should be a wake up call for regulated entities to do a risk assessment where this leaves them.
+Make an inventory of cloud services in use and start thinking about if there are workloads or service that could benefit from running in Europe depending on where this goes.